 What Is Glassine?

-Unlike its name, glassine is not glass – but it does have some glasslike features.
-Glassine is a pulp-based material that has been mistaken for other substrates, such as wax paper, parchment, even plastic.
-Because of its unique look and feel, it may not seem like regular paper.
+Glassine is a unique type of paper that has been mistaken for other substrates, such as wax paper, parchment, and even plastic.
+Because of its distinctive look and feel, it may not seem like regular paper.
 And it’s not!
 Let’s take a closer look at glassine’s manufacturing process to see how each step contributes to the final product.

 What is Glassine?

-When you think of paper, transparency may not immediately come to mind.
-But glassine is a smooth, glossy paper that is transparent.
-Glassine allows what’s inside or behind the paper to show through.
-As a result of the manufacturing process, glassine is pH neutral and acid free.
-And it’s resistant to moisture, air, and grease.
-Because it is made from wood pulp, glassine is fully recyclable and biodegradable – making it a sustainable material choice.
+Glassine is a smooth, translucent paper with a glossy sheen.
+As a result of its manufacturing process, glassine is pH neutral and acid free, and it’s resistant to moisture, air, and grease.
+Glassine packaging offers a high-end feel, plus its semi-transparent quality allows what’s inside the paper to show through.
+Because it is made from wood pulp, glassine is fully recyclable and biodegradable, making it a sustainable material choice.

 Glassine is made from hardwood trees, primarily varieties of aspen, oak, birch, and gum.
 Once the trees are grown to a specific size, the virgin timber is felled, stripped of its branches and twigs, and cut for transport.
 When logs arrive at the paper mill, they are completely debarked and sent to chippers, where they are cut into pieces for mechanical or chemical pulping.